10 Things You Should Never Do If You Are Using A Manual Car

-Driving a manual car is not hard as it seems initially.
+Driving manual cars is not hard as it seems initially.
 When it comes to driving a manual transmission vehicle, the act can be seen as both an art and a science wrapped up in one gear banging package.
-While driving a car with a stick shift can be a load of fun, there are some natural tendencies that you might do out of habit and you should avoid.
+While driving stick shift cars can be a load of fun, there are some natural tendencies that you might do out of habit and you should avoid.
 Read below and find out which ones they are.

 We only see the gear lever, what’s happening within the manual transmission is not visible to us.
 While changing gears with the gear lever, the selector fork, which is stationary within the manual transmission is pushed against the rotating collar, and the collar is pressed into the gear that you want to choose.
 Resting your hand on the gear lever may cause the selector fork to come in contact with the rotating collar and thus causing premature failure of the selector fork.

 It wears out your friction material and clutch.
-There are many ways to avoid rolling down a hill without holding the clutch in.
+There are many ways to avoid rolling down a hill without holding the clutch in, and here is one of those ways that you need to focus on while driving manual cars.
 This practice will not only wear down the car’s transmission mechanism but also influence the car’s free roll practice that is supposed to let the car move swiftly.

 Flooring the gas pedal is meant to make the car pick speed and move faster.
 However, for that to happen, the car needs to pick enough gas to able to pick speed and go through the normal shifts.
 Flooring the gas pedal while at low RPM is bad for the car.
 It’s unhealthy for your engine.
 Rather than flooring it while you’re in 5th gear, just downshift!
 If you don’t, it will cause major problems for you in the long run.